rickyclegg/this/README.md

 Here we add the Person or super class to the [Prototype](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Object/prototype) Object, which means you have to add all your public methods after extending.

 ## Release History
+* 2012/14/2 - v0.1.4 - Updated API, added EventDispatcher but not yet tested.
 * 2012/14/2 - v0.1.3 - API update.
 * 2012/14/2 - v0.1.2 - API update.
 * 2012/14/2 - v0.1.1 - Documentation update.